-The University of Denver strives to create and maintain a community in which people are treated with dignity, decency and respect.
+The University is committed to creating and maintaining a community in which people are treated with dignity, decency and respect.
 The environment of the University should be characterized by mutual trust, freedom of inquiry and expression, and the absence of intimidation, oppression, and exploitation.
-People in this community should be able to work and learn in a safe, yet stimulating, atmosphere.
+People in this community should be able to work and learn in a safe atmosphere.
 The accomplishment of this goal is essential to the academic mission of the University.
+For the most up-to-date policies, visit: EOIX Policies & Procedures | University of Denver.